konsdibons/4d/README.md

 <ins>For MacOS</ins>, one would probably need to install packages like gcc using homebrew or macports.
 This could be done with “brew install gcc ; brew link gcc”.
 If done so, the following should be added to path:
 > /usr/local/bin:/opt/bin:/opt/local/bin:/usr/bin/:/usr/sbin

 Make sure that the gcc/g++ from the clang is not used to build otherwise it will fail.

-On OSX, you might have to do
+For example, something like this might be needed:
 > cd /opt/homebrew/bin ; \ln -s g++-14 g++ ; \ln -s gcc-14 gcc

 ### libfftw3